Higher Derivative Supergravities in Diverse Dimensions: D=4

 For the $D^{2k}R^4$ superinvariant the corresponding superamplitude can be conveniently written as \cite{Freedman:2011uc} \be {\cal M}_k=P_k(s,\,t,\,u){\cal M}^{\rm MHV}_4\ , \ee where $P_k$ is a totally symmetric $k$-th order polynomial in Mandelstam variables.
 For instance \cite{Elvang:2010jv} \be P_2=(s^2+t^2+u^2),\quad P_3=(s^3+t^3+u^3) ,\quad P_4=(s^2+t^2+u^2)^2\ , \ee where $s,t,u$ are the standard (dimensionful) Mandelstam variables.
 Using \eqref{d2kr4} one can build the linearized $D^{2k}R^4$ invariant by distributing the partial derivatives on the four fields involved in the $R^4$ invariant.
 To be more specific, denoting any term from the $R^4$ invariant as $A(x)B(x)C(x)D(x)$, one applies the replacement rule \cite{Freedman:2011uc} \bea s{\cal M}^{\rm MHV}_4& \rightarrow & 2\partial_\m A\partial^\m B CD,\quad t{\cal M}^{\rm MHV}_4 \rightarrow 2\partial_\m A B \partial^\m CD ,\quad u{\cal M}^{\rm MHV}_4 \rightarrow 2\partial_\m A B C\partial^\m D,\quad \nn\\ s^2{\cal M}^{\rm MHV}_4& \rightarrow & 4\partial_\m\partial_\n A\partial^\m\partial^\n B CD,\quad st{\cal M}^{\rm MHV}_4 \rightarrow 4\partial_\m \partial_\n A \partial^\m B \partial^\n CD \ , \eea and so on.

 Note that although allowed by maximal supersymmetry, the $R^4$ term does not appear in $N=8$ supergravity because otherwise its nonlinear supersymmetry completion leads to nonvanishing 6-pt matrix element in the single soft limit \cite{Beisert:2010jx} which is incompatible with the continuous $E_{7(7)}$ symmetry at the perturbative level \cite{Bianchi:2008pu,Bossard:2010dq,Arkani-Hamed:2008owk,Kallosh:2008rr}.
-However, the $R^4$ term does appear in the low-energy effective action of string theory.
-The reason is that the continuous $E_{7(7)}$ is broken down to its discrete version by non-perturbative effects.
+On the other hand, the $R^4$ term does appear in the low-energy effective action of string theory, with the continuous $E_{7(7)}$ symmetry broken down to its discrete version by non-perturbative effects.
 Consequently, constraints on the matrix element implied by the low energy theorem associated with the continuous $E_{7(7)}$ no longer hold.
 Similar statements apply to the $D^4R^4$ and $D^6R^4$ in $N=8$ supergravity versus string theory.